mkdocs/mkdocs-redirects/README.md

 ### `use_directory_urls`

-If you have `use_directory_urls: true` set (which is the default), this plugin will modify the redirect targets to the _directory_ URL, not the _actual_ `index.html` filename. owever, it will create the `index.html` file for each target in the correct place so URL resolution works.
+If you have `use_directory_urls: true` set (which is the default), this plugin will modify the redirect targets to the _directory_ URL, not the _actual_ `index.html` filename.
+However, it will create the `index.html` file for each target in the correct place so URL resolution works.

 For example, a redirect map of `'old/dir/README.md': 'new/dir/README.md'` will result in an HTML file created at `$site_dir/old/dir/index.html` which redirects to `/new/dir/.